 Epidemiology is the study of health conditions, such as injury, within a specific population.
 Biostatistics is the application of statistical methods to medical problems.
-Together these two disciplines form the cornerstone of our work to identify the nature and magnitude of specific injury problems, along with the risk factors and consequences of injury.
+Together, epidemiology research and biostatistics research form the cornerstone of our work to identify the nature and magnitude of specific injury problems, along with the risk factors and consequences of injury.

 At the Center, investigators in these disciplines serve as team members on nearly every initiative.
 Their efforts have contributed to CIRP research being accepted for publication by top medical journals such as JAMA, Pediatrics and Archives of Pediatric and Adolescent Medicine.
 In addition, our research supports the work of the National Highway Traffic Safety Administration, the National Transportation Safety Board, and other federal agencies.

-Our epidemiologists focus on identifying populations that are at particularly high risk for injury and determining environmental or social causes underlying these risks.
+Our epidemiology researchers focus on identifying populations that are at particularly high risk for injury and determining environmental or social causes underlying these risks.
 Identifying these populations is a key first step in improving injury rates.
 This research informs our Outreach and Education efforts to target audiences that will most benefit from the research.

 Epidemiology and Biostatistics in our Programs: